 Amphibians may be the last thing people think of when they visit Arches.
 However, the park is home to a variety of frogs and toads, as well as one species of salamander.
-Witnessing a chorus of toads may be one of the most memorable experiences canyon country has to offer.
+Witnessing a chorus of toads may be one of the most memorable experiences that canyon country has to offer.
 It is an awesome event that can fill a canyon with sound, sometimes for hours.

 Amphibians are animals that have two life stages: a larval, aquatic form and an adult, terrestrial form.
 This is the difference between a tadpole and a frog.
 In Arches, amphibians lay their eggs in the potholes, springs and intermittent streams like Courthouse Wash.